Sandy West

 Sandra Sue Pesavento, known professionally as Sandy West (July 10, 1959 – October 21, 2006) was an American singer, drummer and songwriter.
-She was one of the founding members of the Runaways, a teenage all-girl rock band that achieved some success in the 1970s.
+She was one of the founding members of the Runaways, a teenage all-girl rock band that achieved success in the 1970s.

 Early life

 West was born in Long Beach, California.
 When she was 9 years old, her grandfather bought her a drum kit, and being an avid fan of rock and roll acts of the 1960s and 1970s, she began practicing rock music immediately and regularly.
 From 4th through to 6th grade, she was the drummer in the Prisk Elementary School orchestra.
 She proved to have a natural talent and quickly became a proficient drummer.
 By the age of 13, she was the sole girl member of local bands who played at teenage parties.
 West attended Edison High school in Huntington Beach, California.

 At 15, she met Joan Jett and producer Kim Fowley, who co-created and formed the Runaways.